 I have loads of canvas to animate.
 As an artist I have become pretty much invisible, at least compared to the past.
 Back in the 80s my work was shown by no less than 49 galleries across the USA, Japan, and Europe.
 I no longer have representation.
 Having no galleries showing my work means I am free from expectations of selling my paintings.
 That puts me in the position of having nothing to lose.
 I have and buckets and buckets of paint, a warehouse, and more canvas than most people see in a lifetime.

 No one needs large paintings seven feet tall by fifteen feet wide.
 Besides, paintings aren’t about size.
 It is about what happens on the canvas that matters, not how big or small it is.
 Scale and impact are two elements of greater significance that height and length.

 I have no prospect of exhibiting such enormous canvases.
 They will be painted and rolled up and put away.
 The important thing is they will be painted.
 I have nothing to lose by painting.
 That being the case, I also cannot fail or disappoint myself.

 Suggested reading: Drawing Inside the Box

 These paintings, not so gigantic as a movie theater screen, are still pretty large, almost, but not quite panoramic.
 Perhaps they are the size of a small, Art-house film screen.
-For scale, I stand with a photographic color chart in front of one canvas.
-Do click any image to view it full screen.15 Foot Paintings
+For scale, I stand with a photographic color chart in front of one canvas.15 Foot Paintings